-It's an exhortation to Believers to make praying a continuous factor in their lives.
+In all these things he says Believers should make praying a continuous factor in their lives.

 At the time of Paul's writing his listeners had much they wanted changed.
-Their country was ruled by a government unfriendly to Believers.
-And there was the struggle of hard daily living.
+Most were ruled by the Romans and various religions were unfriendly to Believers too.
+Plus, there was the struggle of daily living.

 There are Believers today whose situations are like this and for some it's much worse.
-On the other hand, others live where there is freedom of religion.
+On the other hand others live where there is, for the most part, freedom to witness.